-The Zacks Medical Services industry essentially comprises third-party service providers and care givers that are appointed by core healthcare companies for economies of scale.
-With growing importance of efficient healthcare management, the industry, which focuses particularly on handling medical costs and improving quality of medical care or increasing administrative efficiencies, has become an integral part of health care.
+The Zacks Medical Services industry comprises third-party service providers and caregivers appointed by core healthcare companies for economies of scale.
+With growing importance of efficient healthcare management, the industry, which focuses particularly on handling medical costs, improving quality of medical care and increasing administrative efficiencies, has become an integral part of health care.

-Volume to value-based care: Over the past few years, the healthcare industry is strategically moving from volume to value-based care.
+Volume to Value-based Care: Over the past few years, the healthcare industry has been strategically moving from volume to value-based care.
 This changing pattern of care calls for efficient and better-quality facilities, thus gradually increasing the need to appoint specialized external service providers.
-Currently, a lot of public and private health organizations are keeping their core production house and third-party caregivers under one roof to gain competitive advantage.
+Currently, a lot of public and private health organizations are keeping their core group of caregivers and third-party caregivers under one roof to gain competitive advantage.

-Reduced regulatory and tax burdens create scope: With a significant reduction in regulatory and tax burden on U.S. healthcare companies, the space is finally making progress in terms of technology adoption.
+Reduced Regulatory and Tax Burden Offers Scope: With a significant reduction in regulatory and tax burden on U.S. healthcare companies, the space is finally making progress in terms of technology adoption.
 This is creating opportunities for mobile and wireless medical technology companies.
-This apart, thanks to the specialized skills and advanced techniques of surgical facility providers, treatments are becoming less invasive with sorter recovery times.
-Accordingly, terms like ‘bed less hospitals’ have become trend of the future.
-Third-party laboratory testing providers and contract research organizations are also experiencing increasing demand, thanks to the growing need for complex tests, services and clinical research.
+This apart, thanks to the specialized skills and advanced techniques of surgical facility providers, treatments are becoming less invasive with shorter recovery times.
+Accordingly, things like ‘bedless hospitals’ are expected to be the future of healthcare.
+Third-party laboratory testing providers and contract research organizations are also experiencing increasing demand, thanks to growing need for complex tests, services and clinical research.

 The group’s Zacks Industry Rank, which is basically the average of the Zacks Rank of all the member stocks, indicates bright near-term prospects.
 Our research shows that the top 50% of the Zacks-ranked industries outperforms the bottom 50% by a factor of more than 2 to 1.